anynines/a9s-cli-v2/docs/docs/a9s-cli-klutch.md

 **Description**:

-This command will invoke `kubectl bind` in order to bind a resource exported by the management cluster.
+This command will invoke `kubectl bind` in order to bind a resource exported by the  Control Plane Cluster.
 This process will open a browser window for you where you can authenticate with the dummy dex OIDC provider using these credentials:

 Email: `admin@example.com`